SIC-AI-2024/jhattasamachaar/README.md

 The dataend folder is structured using a cookie-cutter data template.
 It includes:

 - Notebooks for all stages of the project.
-- The dataset and model files are not included in the repository but can be accessed via this [Google Drive link](https://drive.google.com/drive/folders/1Iau3EdYNw5o2pF_1uKp2aqtW9AVByHJS?usp=sharing) upon request.
+- The dataset and model files are not included in the repository but can be accessed via this [Google Drive link](https://drive.google.com/drive/folders/1Iau3EdYNw5o2pF_1uKp2aqtW9AVByHJS?usp=sharing) upon request, or with campus id, there is complete access.

 ---